 - a.
 Superstructure cross sections and substructure elevations showing pertinent structural elements, dimensions, and types of bearings. - b.
-Construction staging plan for bridge work including dimensions of temporary roadway widths both on the bridges and, where applicable, on the roadway beneath the bridges.
+Construction staging plan for bridge work including dimensions of temporary roadway widths both on the bridges and, where applicable, on the roadway beneath the bridges. - c.

-- c.
 Bridge construction access plan showing areas used to access the bridge work and showing proposed equipment and material handling locations and staging. - d.
 Retaining wall envelopes at the bridge ends showing top of wall, ground lines, and bottom of wall (required only if retaining walls are proposed). - 6.
-Provide IMR (20 points).
-The IMR shall be the previously submitted document (see Section 3.9.8), including any updates.
-Changes since the Milestone Schedule date for submission of the IMR in its final form shall be noted for further review. - 7.
+Provide IMR (10 20 points).
+The IMR shall be one of the previously submitted documents that has received Operational Acceptance or conditional acceptance (see Section 3.9.8). including any updates.
+Changes since the Milestone Schedule date for submission of the IMR in its final form shall be noted for further review.
+If a Proposer has received conditional acceptance of a concept, SCDOT comments shall be addressed and highlighted in the technical proposal.
+The conceptual plans submitted in the technical proposal shall be consistent with the IMR. - 7.
 Required Forms, and Confidential and Proprietary Information include. - a.
 Stipend Acknowledgement form - b.
 Stipend Agreement - c.
 EEO Certificate - d.
 Non-Collusion Certificate - e.
-Notice of Receipt of Addendum - f.
+Notice of Receipt of Addendum

+- f.
 Updated Organization Chart and Notarized Statement of Availability of Key Individuals - If SCDOT has approved the replacement of Key Individuals since shortlisting, provide an updated organizational chart from the Proposer's Statement of Qualifications incorporating the approved changes by the SCDOT. - The Proposer shall include notarized written statement from the Proposer's Project Manager indicating that all Key Individuals identified on the original organizational chart submitted with the SOQ or the updated organizational chart will be available at the times and durations required in the RFQ and RFP. - g.
 Confidential and Proprietary Information Page List (See Section 4.4) - h.
 Prequalification certificates for all construction firms identified in the organization chart.
 If the Proposer is a Joint Venture, prequalification certificates for each individual member and/or partner, as well as for the Joint Venture. - i.
 A copy of the joint venture organizational agreement, if not already submitted with the SOQ.